 |Life is too short to waste when you have no energy.
 This post is a good place to start.|

 Though we all get tired, some of us succumb to that feeling much sooner than others.
-Of course, there can be a variety of reasons from too much physical activity, certain drugs like antihistamines, cough medicines, alcohol to some of the medications that you’re currently on.
+Of course, there can be a variety of reasons to explain a lack of energy from too much physical activity, certain drugs like antihistamines, cough medicines, alcohol to some of the medications that you’re currently on.
 Not getting enough sleep or experiencing jet lag can also explain why you might be feeling exhausted more than you should.
 Yet, what if I told you that there could be issues with your diet that also could be to blame for your lagging energy.

 One of the biggest causes of fatigue, especially in women, is due to dehydration.
 When you don’t get enough water, you cause the body all kinds of grief because water cuts down the normal blood flow to the organs to cause that drained feeling.
 Try drinking six to eight (8-ounce) glasses of water a day and see if your energy levels improve.